mendix/hybrid-app-template/IPHONEX.md

 ### Configure the storyboard images using the advanced workflow

-Place the new storyboard images (using the filenames outlined below) in the `src/resources/android` or `src/resources/ios` folder of your hybrid project folder (the folder in which the file you're currently reading resides).
+Place the new storyboard images (using the filenames outlined below) in the `src/resources/ios` folder of your hybrid project folder (the folder in which the file you're currently reading resides).

 Remove any `{"tag": "splash",` configuration lines within the `"iosImages"` element of `config/resources.json`.
 Add new configuration lines according to the instructions below.